 Today, St Clements forms one Parish with All Saints and both churches are used on a four monthly rotating basis.

 We offer a warm welcome to all visitors at our Parish Eucharist each Sunday.
 Please come and join us as we celebrate worshipping in the recently renovated and re-ordered church due to the generosity of one of our former parishoners, Barbara Jordan, who was a committed Christian and worshipped regularly in the Old Town until her death in 2006.
-We use Common Worship and describe ourselves as moderately catholic in our worship.
+We use Common Worship at our main 10am Eucharist.

-Currently, all main services are held in All Saints church until the end of January 2019 - returning to St Clements on 03 February 2019.
+Currently, all main services are held in St Clement's Church until the end of May 2021.